General Summary

 Future Vision

-The project gains reliable support funding that covers core running costs and enables a small paid core team.
+The initiative gains reliable support funding that covers core running costs and enables a small paid core team.
 Spending becomes transparent through PHC governance reporting, including receipts, logs, and case-linked evidence.
 Donors gain confidence because every cost is tied to visible outputs such as concerns tracked, referrals made, follow-ups completed, and advocacy actions delivered.

 How Do We Get There?